 If your travels are taking you west, there are plenty more highlights further up the Gibb River Road, such as Bell Gorge, Galvan’s Gorge and El Questro Park.

-A popular spot for cliff jumping, Gantheaume Point juts out into the ocean at the height of around eight metres.
+A popular spot for cliff jumping, Gantheaume Point juts out into the Indian Ocean at the height of around eight metres.
 Also in the area are ancient dinosaur footprints!

 Broome Travel Guide

 Now that you know what to see in Broome, we made a guide to help you make the most of your trip, from how to get to Broome to where to stay.

 How to Get to Broome